Hire Fintech Developers with Production Experience

 • Secure APIs and microservices for financial systems

-• Real-time financial data processing
+• Real-time financial data processing and high-throughput transaction handling

-• Event-driven architectures and high-throughput systems
+• Event-driven architectures using Kafka, Postgres, and Redis

 • Engineers trusted to ship and support mission-critical infrastructure